KeertiPawar8/kryzen-biotech-assignment/README.md

 # Kryzen-biotech
 It is a pdf generating application.
-It takes data from users and generates a pdf
+It takes data from users and generates a pdf.

 Frontend Deployed Link - https://kryzen-biotech-frontend.vercel.app/